sjspielman/tasty/workshop/working-with-your-own-data.md

 Then we can use the `FROM` and `TO` file paths as before.
 Remember to get rid of all `<` and `>`'s (these symbols are placeholders; enter your text here instead!).

+**Template:**

+To copy a single file, you will write something like this:
 ```
 scp <username@server>:<FROM_FILE_PATH> <TO_FILE_PATH>
 ```